 A defendant may be required to pay damages equal to up to three times the actual harm to the state, plus a fine between $5,000 and $10,000 for each violation of the Act.

-If the state intervenes, private plaintiff in a successful New Hampshire False Claims Act case may recover between 15 and 25 percent of amounts recovered.
+If the state intervenes, a whistleblower in a successful New Hampshire False Claims Act case may recover between 15 and 25 percent of amounts recovered.
 If the state does not intervene and the whistleblower successfully prosecutes the case on his own, he will receive between 25 and 30 percent of the proceeds of the settlement.
-The court may reduce the value of the award if the plaintiff planned or initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.
+The court may reduce the value of the award if the whistleblower planned and initiated the fraud, or if the action is largely based on information disclosed in the media or public hearings.

 As amended by 2011 Laws, chapter 186, section 2.

 I. Any person shall be liable to the state for a civil penalty of not less than $5,000 and not more than $10,000, plus 3 times the amount of damages that the state sustains because of the act of that person, who: